CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ![](../../Attachements/Pasted%20image%2020251026161136.png)
 Once assigned to a group, all members will get the licenses..

-You gonna see marketplace or purchases from where you can b
+You gonna see marketplace or purchases from where you can buy the licenses..